Diego de Guevara y Estrada

 Diego de Guevara y Estrada (1612 – April 1642) was a Roman Catholic prelate who served as the Archbishop of Santo Domingo (1641–1642).

 Biography

-Diego de Guevara y Estrada was born in México.
+Diego de Guevara y Estrada was born in Mexico.
 On June 19, 1641, he was selected by the King of Spain and confirmed on January 13, 1642, by Pope Urban VIII as Archbishop of Santo Domingo.
 He was consecrated bishop by Juan de Palafox y Mendoza, Bishop of Tlaxcala with Father Nicolás de la Torre Muñoz assisting.
 He served as Bishop of Santo Domingo until his death in April 1642.